 Click on Download cuDNN v8.9.1 (May 5th, 2023), for CUDA 11.x , then Local Installer for Windows (Zip).

-Download archive to any folder for example, C:\Users\Aleksandr\Documents\Sources\
+Download the archive to any folder, for example, C:\Users\Aleksandr\Documents\Sources\

 Unpack and open the folder: ex.
 C:\Users\Aleksandr\Documents\Sources\cudnn-windows-x86_64-8.9.1.23_cuda11-archive\cudnn-windows-x86_64-8.9.1.23_cuda11-archive.